AnttiL120/Fall_detection_nano/README.md

 This project is made so the user has monitor, keyboard and mouse plugged in the jetson nano.

 To check that modules are working run test/check.py
-If this gives errors please check the installation packages
+If this gives errors, please check the installation packages

 First run init.py which saves an optimized version of the resnet18 baseline.